Curonian Spit: Tourism

-The largest town on the spit is Nida in Lithuania, a popular holiday resort, mostly frequented by Lithuanian and German tourists.
-The western shoreline of Curonian Spit is the site of beaches for tourists.
+The largest town on the spit is Nida in Lithuania, a holiday resort, mostly frequented by Lithuanian and German tourists.

 Parnidis dune and sundial

 Parnidis sand dune, subjected to drift by harsh winds, is rising up to 52 m above sea level.
 Local residents believe that the name Parnidis comes from the phrase meaning "passed across Nida", because this wind-blown dune has several times passed through the village of Nida.
 Scientists estimated that each person climbing or descending on the steep dune slopes moves several tons of sand, so hikers are allowed to climb only in designated paths.

 There is a granite sundial built on Parnidis dune in 1995 that accurately shows the time.
 The sundial was rebuilt in 2011 following storm damage.
 The sundial is a stone pillar 13.8 m high and weighing 36 t.
 It consists in small steps covered with granite slabs, carved with hour and half-hour notches, as well as one notch for each month, and four additional notches for solstices and equinoxes.
 From the astronomical point of view Parnidis dune is an ideal place for the sundial in Lithuania.